 As far as the IntoneStream is concerned, HLP input has to be the best method.
 It automatically finds the accents for each word, and gives the user the capability to make changes--indicate words that need to be focused on, for instance.
 The only drawback being that an HLP input is quite long to write.

-calls two functions, contract_word
+reduce_module calls two functions, contract_word and

 This module detects and performs contractions.
 For the grammatically challenged, this means it turns "would have" into "would've" or "he is" into "he's".
 A word must satisfy several criteria to be contracted: it must be in a list of contractable words (contained in the `contract_words' variable), such as have, has, are, am, would, etc.; both left and right boundaries must be zero; it must have no intone.
 If these criteria are met, the word will be removed and the phoneme it cross-references to in the `contract_words' variable added to the previous word.
 Contents of and links between streams are of course modified too.